 Camp staff will treat routine scrapes and cuts.
-The YMCA of Lansing's day camps have a sufficient quantity of first aid and health care supplies and equipment for the campers served and for the environment of each site.
-Every member of the camp staff has certification in basic first aid to administer the available health care supplies.
+The YMCA of Lansing's camps have a sufficient quantity of first aid and health care supplies and equipment for the campers served and for the environment of each site.
+Every member of the camp staff must have certification in basic first aid to administer the available health care supplies.

-Each camp maintains first aid and health care supplies in clearly-marked locations in/near the camp office.
-These supplies are monitored by the camp director(s) and refilled at least monthly.
+Each camp maintains sufficient quantities first aid and health care supplies in clearly-marked locations in/near the camp office; a list of specific supplies is posted in those locations.
+These supplies are monitored by the camp director(s) weekly and replenished as needed to maintain sufficient inventory.
 In addition, portable camp first aid kits and supplies are taken with the site leaders and/or counselors during offsite activities.